The Game Petanque

 National Championships

 Petanque is enormously popular in France, and therefore most of the tournament action is taking place over there.
-The Mondial la Marseillaise à Petanqueopen_in_new is the largest petanque competition in the world.
+The Mondial la Marseillaise à Petanque is the largest petanque competition in the world.
 Open to all, it brings together more than 13.000 players and 150.000 spectators every year in Marseille.

 The largest annual tournament in the United States is the Petanque Amelia Island Open (formerly the Petanque America Open), held in November at Amelia Island, Florida.
 The British Open is a major Petanque tournament in the North of England which attracts players from across the United Kingdom and Europe.
 Needless to say, many other petanque tournaments are taking place all over the world.